rycolos/Direwrite/README.md

 ## Requirements
 ### Hardware
 Designed for Pi Zero W and Papirus 2" E-ink display.
 My station uses a Baofeng UV-5R with BTech APRS-K2 cable, feeding the Pi via a Sabrent USB sound card.
-It's currently configured as an RX-only iGate due to poor performance iSsues with the UV-5R vox and TX.
+It's currently configured as an RX-only iGate due to poor performance issues with the UV-5R vox and TX.

 ### Software
 All references to `gktnc` should be replaced with your home directory.
 All scrips and instructions assume this repo is cloned into your home directory.